 Author Photo: Stefani Foster LaBrecque

-Elizabeth’s writing career encompasses cultural criticism, narrative nonfiction, investigative journalism, short fiction, and memoir and her work has been widely published in places like The New Yorker, The New York Times, Harper’s, The Washington Post Magazine, and The Southern Review, among many others.
-She is currently working on her second book, about the famous Ruby Slippers from The Wizard of Oz, due out from Dutton in 2027.
+Elizabeth’s writing career encompasses cultural criticism, narrative nonfiction, investigative journalism, short fiction, and memoir.
+She’s been widely published in places like The New Yorker, The New York Times, Harper’s, The Washington Post Magazine, and The Southern Review, among others.
+She’s working on her second book, about the famous Ruby Slippers from “The Wizard of Oz,” due out from Dutton in 2027.